Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Introduction

-We are not the first to consider proof-relevant versions of parametricity; \citet{sojakova-johann:2018} define a general framework for parametric models of System F, which can be instantiated to give rise to a proof-relevant version of parametricity. \citet{benton-hofmann-nigam:2013,benton-hofmann-nigam:2014} use proof-relevant logical relations to work around the fact that logical relations involving an existential quantifier rarely satisfy an important closure condition known as admissibility, a problem also faced by \citep{crary:2017}.
+We are not the first to consider proof-relevant relational interpretations, which are essential in the context of dependent type theory because they enable a compositional interpretation of the universe, an insight employed by \citet{atkey-ghani-johann:2014,nuyts-vezzosi-devriese:2017}. \citet{atkey:2012} uses the same insight in his interpretation of \emph{kinds} as reflexive graphs, with the kind of types given by the reflexive graph of set-theoretic relations. \citet{sojakova-johann:2018} define a general framework for parametric models, which can be instantiated to give rise to a proof-relevant version of parametricity. \citet{benton-hofmann-nigam:2013,benton-hofmann-nigam:2014} use proof-relevant logical relations to work around the fact that logical relations involving an existential quantifier rarely satisfy an important closure condition known as admissibility, a problem also faced by \citet{crary:2017}.
 In the proof-irrelevant setting this can be resolved either by using continuations explicitly or by imposing a biorthogonal closure condition that amounts to much the same thing.